drewbarontini/tmcss-slides/book.md

 1. Introduction
 ---------------

+The name of this talk is "Thinking Modular CSS."
+We'll get into that in a moment, but I'd first like to talk about Dan Denney.

 ### Musings about Dan Denney

-Firstly, I'd just like to point out that I'm fortunate enough that I get to work with Dan Denney.
+I'm fortunate enough that I get to work with Dan Denney.
+He is one of my favorite people on this planet.
 I'd also like to confirm that he is actually as nice as he seems.
+We've thrown some tough projects his way, and he doesn't even flinch.
+The perfect example of this is HTML emails.
+I'm sure everyone here knows how painful they are.
+This is the project we would pass to the new front-end developer.
+Instead of trudging through and moving on, what did Dan do?
+He made our HTML emails awesome, pushed the technology, and now wears the crown of "HTML King."

-We've thrown some tough and annoying projects his way, and he doesn't even flinch.
-He's a saint, and I'd just like everyone to know that.
+He's a saint, and everyone needs to know that.

 ### I love this conference